 STAkeholders & impacts

 Representing the importance of the stakeholders and their impacts is necessary for developing the environmental voice recognition technology.
-The mapping for stakeholders of the project shows the different level of power corresponding with different level of interest.
+We have considered the various stakeholders of the project, including their level of impact as well as the level of influence they have over the project; they are shown in the table below.